 That’s why I love making Snowman Soup with the kids, because it’s so easy and usually the finished products looks good enough to not look too homemadey!
 Because I’m such a lovely blogger, I thought I’d share my step by step instructions to make your own snowman soup, I’ve even included a free printable tag that you can use! 😉

 What you’ll need to make Snowman Soup

 Enough drinking chocolate to make two cups, mini marshmallows, chocolate buttons, a candy cake, two cellophane cone bags (I bought mine of ebay really cheaply) and some curling ribbon.

-Spoon the drinking chocolate into one of the cones and using a small amount of the curling ribbon, tie the bag up and cut the excess cellophane off.
+Spoon the drinking chocolate into the bottom of one of the cones and using a small amount of the curling ribbon, tie the bag up and cut the excess cellophane and curling ribbon off.

 On top of the mini marshmallows, add some chocolate buttons.

 Tie the top of the bag up with some curling ribbon.

 Tie a candy cane to the bag with some more curling ribbon.

 I usually print out a gift tag like the one I’ve made here (my printer is having an off day so I’ll add it later to this one) or ask the kids to hand write and decorate a tag to add to the Snowman Soup.